 DOT Drug Testing Options

-All of our clinicians are certified in DOT drug and alcohol testing.
+Our medical assistants who collect specimens are certified in DOT drug and alcohol testing.
 Certification in drug and alcohol testing is required by the Department of Transportation (49 CFR Part 40.33).
 Recertification is required every 5 years.

 OccMedCIC provides the following services: